All Episodes

 But as far as a convincing explanation that absolutely nails down what happened, I haven't seen that myself yet.

-Although I've seen a lot of um intriguing analysis videos that could be pointing in the right direction, but I think more analysis is needed.
+Although I've seen a lot of intriguing analysis videos that could be pointing in the right direction, but I think more analysis is needed.

 And that rifle had no serial number on it, so it can't be traced, etc.

-It was placed there, and you know, everything about this is fabricated.
+And everything about this is fabricated.

 And they can spoof your number at any time.

-And nobody is uh safe from that.
+And nobody is safe from that.

 So keep that in mind.